 Peek message on IMAP server

-If you are using GetMessageByUID to download email message or GetHeadersByUID to get only email headers, most IMAP servers will automatically mark such messages as seen.
-In other words IMAP server adds \SEEN flag to the messages you have downloaded.
+If you are using GetMessageByUID to download email message or GetHeadersByUID to get email headers only, most IMAP servers will automatically mark such messages as seen.

-If it’s not expected behavior in your scenario, you can use one of Peek* methods, such as: PeekHeadersByUID, PeekMessageByUID.
+If it’s not expected behavior in your scenario, you can use one of the Peek* methods, such as: PeekHeadersByUID, PeekMessageByUID.

 Using Peek methods